wildltr/ptranking/README.md

 For detailed introduction on learning-to-rank, please refer to the book: [Learning to Rank for Information Retrieval](https://link.springer.com/book/10.1007/978-3-642-14267-3).

-## Source Codes
+## API Document

-Please refer to the [GitHub Repository](https://github.com/ptranking/ptranking.github.io) for PTRanking's implementation details.
+Please refer to [Learning to Rank in the Wild](https://wildltr.github.io) for details of each component (under construction).

 # List of implemented models & References